kamlesh-t25/Library/README.md

 ## Local Setup

+- Make sure you start backend first so you can get data from dataBase in frontend and admin_panel .

 ### Frontend:

 - `Step 1:` Open your terminal and navigate to the desired directory where you want to place your source code.